 Having this kind of visibility into your leads database can help to save you time, reduce sales cycles and ultimately help you meet your franchise development goals.

-In conclusion, the key to successful franchise development lies in the ability to attract more qualified leads and to efficiently distinguish serious prospects from those who are simply browsing.
+The key to successful franchise development lies in the ability to attract more qualified leads and to efficiently distinguish serious prospects from those who are simply browsing.
 One solution is to have visibility into everyone who visits your “become a franchise” page, even if they don’t fill out the form.
 This allows you to start the discussion with them and nurture them with email automation.

 Another approach is to use a lead/engagement scoring solution to determine which leads are more likely to be serious prospects.
 This solution should take into account the ideal customer profile, as well as the lead’s behavior.